rawgraphs/custom-rawcharts-template/docs/good-practices.md

 ## Legends

-Legends can be created using the [legend module]() in rawgraphs-core.
+Legends can be created using the [legend module](https://rawgraphs.github.io/rawgraphs-core/docs/chart-utilities#legends) in rawgraphs-core.

 The legend should be added by extending the artboard: if the user set a width of 800 px, and the legend width is 200 px, the total arboard size should be 1000px.

-You can see [how we handle them in buble](https://github.com/rawgraphs/rawgraphs-charts/blob/master/src/bubblechart/render.js#L224) chart as example.
+You can see [how we handle them in bubble chart](https://github.com/rawgraphs/rawgraphs-charts/blob/master/src/bubblechart/render.js#L224) as example.

 All the options related to legends should be contained in the "Artboard" panel.